What is a workspace?

 Job submission fails

-- Review the VS Code Output panel for error details
+- Review the Output panel for error details.

-- Ensure Agent mode is selected in the Copilot Chat dropdown
+- Ensure Agent mode is selected in the chat panel

 - Verify the MCP server is running (Command Palette > MCP: List Servers)